ximenesyuri/ximenesyuri.com/content/libs/comp/jinja.md

 To conclude, let us say some words on how to improve syntax highlight while working with {l:jinja strings}.
 We have two points to consider:
 1. jinja strings are used inside files with Python filetype;
-2. jinja strings use delimiters differing from the standard {l:jinja} delimiters.
+2. jinja strings use delimiters differing from the standard {jinja} delimiters.

 From the first point, to get a nice highlight one needs to mix both Python and Jinja syntax highlights.
-This can be done by creating a custom filetype or by maintainning the Python filetype and using some regex filtering that includes Jinja highlight precisely for {l:jinja strings}.
+This can be done by creating a custom filetype or by maintaining the Python filetype and using some regex filtering that includes Jinja highlight precisely for {l:jinja strings}.

 Since the only non-pythonic feature we need is highlight, the second option is highly preferable.
 Indeed, notice that {l:jinja strings} are defined as:
 1. Python {p:strings}
 2. prefixed with `jinja`
-3. that contains {l:jinja} syntax.
+3. that contains {jinja} syntax.

 The fact that they are prefixed with a special keyword was introduced precisely to allow an easy parsing of the region that will be highlighted with Jinja syntax.
 Indeed: everything in between `"""jinja` and a triple quotes `"""`.